AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/tools/maven-plugin.md

 * **Mesclar:** O conteúdo do pacote que ainda não está no repositório é adicionado.
 O conteúdo que está no pacote e no repositório permanece inalterado.
 Nenhum conteúdo é removido do repositório.
 * **Substituir:** O conteúdo do pacote que não está no repositório é adicionado ao repositório.
 O conteúdo no repositório é substituído pelo conteúdo correspondente no pacote.
 O conteúdo é removido do repositório quando não existe no pacote.
 * **Atualizar:** O conteúdo do pacote que não está no repositório é adicionado ao repositório.
 O conteúdo no repositório é substituído pelo conteúdo correspondente no pacote.
-O conteúdo existente é removido do repositório.

 Quando o filtro não contém `mode` elemento, o valor padrão de `replace` é usada.